University Policies

 Essential Position:

-• On-Campus: An Essential Position that is required to report to campus to their normal work location (or an alternate site if necessary) for work during an emergency administrative closure.
-An employee serving in an On-Campus Essential Position may have to report to work even if the emergency administrative closure occurs during a time that he/she is not regularly scheduled to work.
+• On-Campus: An Essential Position that is required to report to campus to their normal work location (or an alternate site if necessary) for work during an Emergency and/or Administrative Closure.
+An employee serving in an On-Campus Essential Position may have to report to work even if the Emergency and/or Administrative Closure occurs during a time that the employee is not regularly scheduled to work.

-• Remote Access: An Essential Position that is required to perform non-deferrable work during emergency closures, but is not necessarily required to do so at their normal workspace.
-Instead, a Remote Access employee may perform his/her non-deferrable work remotely from home or another off-campus location.
-If a department head designates an Essential Position as a Remote Access position, he/she must coordinate with Computer and Information Services to ensure the employee has the appropriate computer access and security to work remotely if required.
+• Remote Access: An Essential Position that is required to perform non-deferrable work during an Emergency and/or Administrative Closure, but is not required to do so at their normal on-campus work location.
+Instead, a Remote Access employee may perform his/her non-deferrable work remotely from an Alternative Worksite Location.
+If a department head designates an Essential Position as a Remote Access position, the department head must coordinate with the Office of Information Technology to ensure that the employee has the appropriate computer access and security to work remotely if required.

 Non-deferrable Services/Operations: